asherdowd/SupportOpsAutomation/README.md

 # SupportOpsAutomation
+# Overview:
-Overview: For onboading and offboarding employees using Powershell | AzureAD Module.
+Tools for onboading and offboarding employees using Powershell | AzureAD Module.
 This tool will eventually be imported to a Windows Form and compiled to an installer.

 ## Initial Goals:
 Get minimally viable scripts going for working release.